The Celtic Charity Awareness Monitor (Celtic CAM) is our syndicated tracking research for charities working in Scotland, Northern Ireland and Wales

 - Access to all your research via the client area of our website

-- Invitations to our client seminars, known as Insight events
+- Invitations to our three Insight events every year

 - Annual networking opportunities to meet charities working in the same area as your organisation